Selecting a major can be confusing and overwhelming with so many options available.

 Step 4: Implement

-It is now time to put all the information you gathered in steps 1 through 3 together and make your decision.
+Combine the information from steps 1 through 3 and make your decision.

 - Student Data Form